-F. Budgets and Budgetary Accounting - Estimate of Needs
+F. Budgets and Budgetary Accounting-Estimate of Needs

 The District is required by state law to prepare an annual budget.
 A preliminary budget must be submitted to the Board of Education by December 31 for the fiscal year beginning the following July 1.
 If the preliminary budget requires an additional levy, the District must hold an election on the first Tuesday in February to approve the levy.
 If the preliminary budget does not require an additional levy, it becomes the legal budget.
 If an election is held and the taxes are approved, then the preliminary budget becomes the legal budget.
 If voters reject the additional taxes, the District must adopt a budget within the approved tax rate.
-A budget is legally adopted by the Board of Education for the General Fund, Special Revenue Funds (Building Fund and Child Nutrition Fund) and the Debt Service Fund, that includes revenues and expenditures.
+A budget is legally adopted by the Board of Education for the General Fund, Special Revenue Funds (Building Fund) and the Debt Service Fund, that includes revenues and expenditures.

 The 2021-2022 Estimate of Needs was approved by the Board and subsequently filed with the County Clerk.
 The Estimate of Needs was approved by the excise board and the requested levies were made.
-No supplemental appropriations were made during the year.
+During the school year, a supplemental appropriation was made for the Building Bond Fund in the amount of \$775,000.00.